Sam Cowart

-Samuel Cowart III (born February 26, 1975) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for eight seasons.
-He played college football for Florida State University and was recognized as an All-American.
-A second-round pick in the 1998 NFL Draft, he played professionally for the Buffalo Bills, New York Jets, and Minnesota Vikings of the NFL.
+Samuel Cowart III (born February 26, 1975) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL).
+He played college football for the Florida State Seminoles, earning consensus All-American honors.
+A second-round pick in the 1998 NFL draft, he played professionally for the Buffalo Bills, New York Jets, and Minnesota Vikings of the NFL.
 Cowart was a Pro Bowl selection in 2000.

-Early years
+Early life

 Cowart was born in Jacksonville, Florida.
 He attended Mandarin High School in Jacksonville, and played for the Mandarin Mustangs high school football team.
 As a senior football player, he was a Super Prep high school All-American selection and a USA Today All-America honorable mention, named the Jacksonville Defensive Player of the Year, and won first-team all-state honors, and helped lead the Mustangs to the district championship in the state playoffs.